 The new Perkins® Syncro 2.8 and 3.6 engines break impressive ground for their unrivalled power density and flexible design.
 For leading global original equipment manufacturers (OEMs), they’re quickly becoming the first choice for powering compact agricultural machines.

-After a rigorous period of testing, which included running the engines for more than 25,000 hours in an internal fleet of nine applications, the 3.6 model has been in production since the middle of this year.
-And from this November, production of the 2.8 variant will also be under way.
+After a rigorous period of testing, which included running the engines for more than 25,000 hours in an internal fleet of nine applications, the 3.6 model went into production in the middle of 2019, while production started on the 2.8 variant in November 2019.

 “These engines have been validated to prove they’ll deliver consistently and meet any challenge,” said Perkins Syncro product marketing manager Alex Eden.